4 Days | 345 Miles | in Family Fun, 4-5 Days

 There are plenty of options when it comes to choosing a place to stay in the city.
 Holiday Inn Chicago-Mart Plaza River North and Embassy Suites by Hilton Downtown are in the heart of the city and both have an indoor swimming pool for the kiddos to use.
 InterContinental Chicago is right on Michigan Avenue and is the perfect place to stay for an elevated experience.
 Radisson Blu Aqua hotel is right near Millennium Park plus has a rooftop pool for a summertime splash.

 Ready to hit the road?
 Start at the Begin Route 66 Sign sign at the corner of Adams Street and Michigan Avenue, and before you head out of town, make your first official Route 66 stop: breakfast at Lou Mitchell’s, a classic Chicago family diner that's been feeding hungry travelers with comfort food since 1923.
 As you head south, your first stop is a tour at the Old Joliet Prison, especially if you’re a Blues Brothers fan.
-Continue on your journey with a pit stop in Wilmington to get a photo with the Gemini Giant, a 30-ft landmark statue, and grab a bite at The Launching Pad Diner.
+Continue on your journey with a pit stop in Wilmington to get a photo with the Gemini Giant, a 30-ft landmark statue.
 In Pontiac, stop for a photo op at the iconic mural at the Illinois Route 66 Hall of Fame & Museum, and then stroll around the downtown area to stretch your legs and check out the Pontiac Art Cars on display.
 Just south of Pontiac in Atlanta (yes, Illinois!) you will find the Paul Bunyon Statue, one of Route 66’s mythic Muffler Man statues.
 If you like vintage video games, make sure to go to the Route 66 Arcade Museum, also located in Atlanta.
 There you’ll find pinball and other retro games for you and the kids to play.
 As you continue your journey, make a stop at the World’s Largest Covered Wagon in Lincoln and take a selfie with the 24-foot-tall Abe Lincoln statue sitting on the front of the wagon.
 It’s the perfect way to prepare you for your next stop: Springfield!